Fleetwood Beach at Rossall Point

 Drive along Fleetwood seafront from Rossall Hospital to the Sea Cadets base

-Hard landscaping near to the end of Chatsworth Avenue gives way to a more natural pathway, beach and small dune system in the area which butts up to the golf course.
+Hard landscaping at the golf course, just beyond the end of Chatsworth Avenue, gives way to a more natural pathway, beach and small dune system.

 Drive along Fleetwood seafront from the Sea Cadets base to Fleetwood Museum

-Finally, on the seafront at the Esplanade before the approach to the docks, you’ll reach the beach adjacent to Fleetwood RNLI station, which is also a site of Special Scientific Interest.
-Here, you’ll find native sea holly growing, and all the wildlife which in turn the plants attract.
+Next on the seafront at The Esplanade you’ll reach Ferry Beach adjacent to Fleetwood RNLI station, which is also a site of Special Scientific Interest.

 Use the menu in this section to have a good look around!